How is Hemp Even Better Than Trees for Producing Oxygen?

 From nutrition to building material, from clothing to biofuel, from ship sails to bioplastic – you name it and some part of the hemp plant can yield that.
 But yes, this is not an omnipotent divine plant.
 It cannot give you a high.

-Why was the plant banned then?
+Why ban it then?
 By an act of human omission, or commission, or both.
 The only crime of hemp is that it belongs to the same plant species as the drug cannabis or marijuana: Cannabis Sativa L.This species relationship led to its criminalization.

 The narcotic cannabis has high levels of a chemical called tetrahydrocannabinol, more commonly known simply as THC.
 This is the psychoactive chemical that gives marijuana its mind-altering capacity.
 THC presence in cannabis varies from 7.5 to 10 percent, or even higher.

 THC presence in hemp, on the other hand, is limited to 0.3 percent or lower.
 That is why hemp lacks the psychotropic property of its cannabis kin.
-A failure to note this vital difference had led to hemp being declared contraband.
+A failure to note the vital difference has led to hemp being declared contraband.

 A plant in human use since ancient times dropped out of human initiatives, probably causing a lot of harm to the environment in the process.
 With the recent revival of its legitimacy, the multifaceted benefits of hempseed sare resurfacing in human discourse.